Throne of Blood

 “Keep your eyes on the road,” I shouted back.
 “You never can tell what’s around the corner.”

 Inside there was a bar, a kitchen, some tables, a dance floor, a riser protected by chicken wire, and a pool table.
 A man and a woman were having mashed potatoes with pulled pork at one of the tables.
 A bottle of BBQ sauce stood at the ready between their plates.
 There was some action going on at the pool table but none on the dance floor.
-Before I knew it Greg had found his own action at the bar, where a cute brunette was sitting, a lowball glass half full of red wine and a paperback book in front of her.
+Before I knew it Greg had found unexpected action at the bar, where a cute brunette was sitting, a lowball glass half full of red wine at her elbow and a paperback book in front of her.

+There was an oblong mirror on the wall behind the bar.
+It was too smudged to see into.
+There was a hand-written warning on a greasy piece of cardboard below it.
+It said, “Don’t eat the big white mint!”
+I didn’t ask what it meant.
+I didn’t want to know.
 What’s a simple man to do?
 I looked around for something to do.
 I put a dollar on the lip of the pool table marking my turn in line.
 There were two men playing nine ball.
 It was the middle of the day on a Thursday.
 Neither of them was on union soil.
 Neither of them was being especially efficient.
 There were seven or eight bottles of Burger Beer on a small round table behind them.

-Her name was Jeannie.
-She was a third-year student at Ohio University in Athens, 20-some miles to the north of where we were.
+Her name was Annie.
+She was a third-year student at Ohio University in Athens, 20-some miles to the northwest of where we were.
 She was majoring in English.
 She wasn’t enrolled in classes that summer but had stayed in Athens instead of going home to Cincinnati.
 She spent her spare time exploring.
 She had found Frank’s Roadhouse by accident, liked the looks of it, and stopped in for the afternoon.

 “What do you like about this dump?”
 I asked.